 Trends In OTT Consumption And CTV Devices

-OTT consumption continues to increase. eMarketer estimates that, in the US, the average time spent consuming subscription OTT video content in 2020 will surpass 1 hour per day.
+OTT consumption continues to increase. eMarketer estimated that, in the US, the average time spent consuming subscription OTT video content in 2020 was to surpass 1 hour per day.
 That’s a 23% increase from 2019.
 This is due to many factors including the speed up of cord-cutting, stay-at-home orders and the growth and entry of new OTT Streaming Service providers.
 Media giants such as Disney, HBO Max and NBC have brought with them massive content libraries, which is helping to drive the increase in consumption of subscription OTT.

 The above graphic, from eMarketer, shows and estimates the average time spent consuming subscription OTT video in the US, from 2018 to 2022.

-This growth is echoed by ComScore research, which also provides insight into CTV devices used for consumption.
+This overall growth is echoed by ComScore research, which also provides insight into CTV devices used for consumption.
 Displayed in the graphic below, ComScore’s fourth annual State of OTT webinar notes that reach among traditional devices (e.g. phone, desktop, tablet) is declining, albeit slightly, while CTV is increasing.

 Source: ComScore – State of OTT 2020